AlDanial/cloc/README.md

                              the regex.
                              Do not include file path separators at the beginning or end of the regex.
-   --match-f=&lt;regex&gt;         Only count files whose basenames match the Perl
+   --match-f=<regex>         Only count files whose basenames match the Perl
                              regex.
 For example
                                --match-f='^[Ww]idget'
                              only counts files that start with Widget or widget.
                              Add --fullpath to include parent directories
                              in the regex instead of just the basename.
-   --not-match-f=&lt;regex&gt;     Count all files except those whose basenames
+   --not-match-f=<regex>     Count all files except those whose basenames
                              match the Perl regex.
 Add --fullpath to include parent directories in the regex instead of just the basename.
-   --skip-archive=&lt;regex&gt;    Ignore files that end with the given Perl regular
+   --skip-archive=<regex>    Ignore files that end with the given Perl regular
                              expression.
 For example, if given
                                --skip-archive='(zip|tar(.(gz|Z|bz2|xz|7z))?)'
                              the code will skip files that end with .zip,